How to get an O2 eSIM and activate it

 If you’re a Pay Monthly phone customer on O2 then you can get an eSIM.
 That means you’ll be eligible if you have a phone on contract or a SIM Only plan, or if you’re a business customer – though in all cases you will also need a compatible phone.
 However, Pay As You Go customers can’t currently get O2 eSIMs.

-If you’re eligible, then you can get an O2 eSIM by following these three steps:
+If you’re eligible, then you can get an O2 eSIM by following these two simple steps:

 Step 1.